AHartNtkn/AHartNtkn.github.io/_posts/2000-01-XX-Godel-vs-Turing.md

 I've recently been thinking about a peice of hypocracy pertaining to the foundations of computing and mathematics which few seem to realize exists.
 This occured to me when reading one of [Gregory Chaitin's books](https://www.amazon.com/Proving-Darwin-Making-Biology-Mathematical/dp/1400077982) which makes frequent use and abuse of this hypocrasy, but that was hardly the first place I've seen it.
 The conflict comes from two common interpretations of some famous mathematics in the early 20th century.
 Namely the idea that;

 1. The Church-Turing thesis; that Turing proved the existence of universal computers; machines which can compute anything which can be computed in principal.
-2. Godel's Second Incompleteness Theorem; That Godel disproved the existence of universal logics; logics capable of proving anything which can be proved in principal.
+2. Godel's Incompleteness Theorems; That Godel disproved the existence of universal logics; logics capable of proving anything which can be proved in principal.

 To quote from Chaitin's book;